rudelm/tweetcleaner/README.md

 * Copy the `Access Token Secret`

 # Setup tweetcleaner
+* create a copy or rename `example.credentials.py` to `credentials.py`
-* Insert the copied credentials at the top of the script
+* Insert the copied credentials at the top of the `credentials.py`
 * Set the date for `delete_everything_before`.
 All old tweets before this date will be deleted

 # Execute tweetcleaner